mistermoe/pseb/README.md

 That QR code encodes a verification URL whose final path segment is a signed [JSON Web Token (JWT)](https://datatracker.ietf.org/doc/html/rfc7519).
 The JWT's claims contain the certificate's core data:

 - the registration number
-- the registration type (company or individual/freelancer)
+- the registration type (company or freelancer)
 - issued-at
 - expires-at